 Rising Costs of Sporting Events

-A recent study showed that, at sporting events, Americans pay around $56 billion a year.
+A recent study showed that Americans pay around $56 billion a year at sporting events.
 That’s more than double the gym membership expenditure.
 The number covers ticketing, lodging, food and beverage prices.
-Through way of comparison, according to statistics from the Association of American Publishers, that’s more than twice the $27 billion plus it Americans spend on book sales in 2015.
+Through way of comparison, according to statistics from the Association of American Publishers, that’s more than twice the $27 billion Americans spend on book sales in 2015.

 Saving Money on Tickets to Sports Events